Attention Residuals: Making Residual Connections Attention-Like

 • An input-dependent query version reaches 1.731, even better than Full AttnRes.

-7. How I Read This Report
+7. How to Read This Report

 First, the most important thing here is not that the report invents a new module.
 It is that it elevates residual connections from “optimization stability tool” back into “information routing mechanism.”